PSA test

 False negative result: about 15 out of 100 men with a negative PSA test may have prostate cancer.

-What causes a raised PSA level?
+Causes of a raised PSA level

-A raised PSA level may mean you have prostate cancer but about two out of three men with a raised PSA level will not have prostate cancer.
+A raised PSA level may be due to a diagnosis prostate cancer but about three out of four men with a raised PSA level will not be found to have prostate cancer.

 Other conditions may also cause a raised PSA level, including: